What To Look For When Comparing DTC Performance Creative Agencies

 Integrated Creative Strategy and Media Buying

-When creative and media buying sit in separate silos, optimization slows down.
+When creative and media buying live in separate silos, optimization slows down.
 The media buyer sees a winning hook but can't get a variation produced for two weeks.
 Meanwhile, the creative team builds assets without knowing which angles actually convert.

 Full-Funnel Accountability Beyond the Ad